Russian Roulette (film): Production

 The film was the directorial debut for Lombardo, who is noted primarily as a film editor.
-It was adapted from Tom Ardies' novel Kosygin Is Coming.
 It was filmed primarily in Vancouver, where the story also took place.

 Release

 After being released theatrically in 1975, the film was released to home video on VHS in 1986, and on DVD by Shout!
-Factory in October 2013 as part of a double feature with Love and Bullets, a Charles Bronson thriller originally released in 1979.
+Factory in October 2013 as part of a double feature with Love and Bullets, a 1979 Charles Bronson thriller.